Sacramento Family Law FAQs

 How is child support calculated?

 In California, child support is calculated using the Statewide Uniform Guideline for Child Support, which is found in Family Code, beginning at section 4050.
 This applies in all cases where there is a minor child (or dependent adult child) including dissolutions of marriage, legal separation, and parentage cases.
 Family Law Courts throughout California use county-specific software that integrates the guideline support criteria, such as each party’s income and time they each spend with the minor child.
-A consultation with an experienced child support lawyer at the Law Offices of Olga A. Koplik includes calculating child support (and temporary spousal support) on the court software.
+A consultation with an experienced child support lawyer at the Law Offices of Olga A. Koplik, PC. includes calculating child support (and temporary spousal support) on the court software.